mlherd/ros2_smartphone_teleop/README.md

 ROS2 Smartphone Teleop Package
 This packages allows you to remote control your robot's mobile base.
 Uses hand gustures to control the robot.
 A simple wireless solution test robots.
-Tested with ROS2 Eloquen.
+Tested with ROS2 Eloquent.

 # 1.Build Instructions
  ```